nextauthjs/next-auth/www/docs/options/adapter.md

 ## Creating your own adapter

-It is possible to create your own adapter, in fact someone has already done this for a [Prisma](https://www.prisma.io/) backend.
+It is possible to create your own adapter, one has already been created for a [Prisma](https://www.prisma.io/) backend.

-Using a custom adapter you can connect to any database backend (or even several different databases!).
+Using a custom adapter you can connect to any database backend or even several different databases.

-How to do write your own adapter is not yet documented.
+How to do write your own adapter is not yet convered in documentation and it is not a supported option.

-If you are interested in creating an adapter, do get in touch with the development team on GitHub.